lilprof01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The script 8-james_bond grants all permission only to other users The script 9-john_doe gives user all permission and group read and execute but other users write and execute The script 10-mirror_permissions allows specified file to take a files attributed permissions
+The script 8-james_bond grants all permission only to other users The script 9-john_doe gives user all permission and group read and execute but other users write and execute The script 10-mirror_permissions allows specified file to take a files attributed permissions The script 11-directories_permissions sets all subdirectory to be executable by everybody